awsdocs/amazon-eks-user-guide/doc_source/efs-csi.md

    ...
    ```

-1. \(Optional\) Terminate the Amazon EKS node that your pod is running on and wait for the pod to be re\-scheduled\.
-Alternately, you can delete the pod and redeploy it\.
+1. \(Optional\) Terminate the Amazon EKS node that your Pod is running on and wait for the Pod to be re\-scheduled\.
+Alternately, you can delete the Pod and redeploy it\.
 Complete the previous step again, confirming that the output includes the previous output\.

 ------
 #### [ Static ]

 **To deploy a sample application that uses a persistent volume that you create**

-This procedure uses the [Multiple Pods Read Write Many](https://github.com/kubernetes-sigs/aws-efs-csi-driver/tree/master/examples/kubernetes/multiple_pods) example from the [Amazon EFS Container Storage Interface \(CSI\) driver](https://github.com/kubernetes-sigs/aws-efs-csi-driver) GitHub repository to consume a statically provisioned Amazon EFS persistent volume and access it from multiple pods with the `ReadWriteMany` access mode\.
+This procedure uses the [Multiple Pods Read Write Many](https://github.com/kubernetes-sigs/aws-efs-csi-driver/tree/master/examples/kubernetes/multiple_pods) example from the [Amazon EFS Container Storage Interface \(CSI\) driver](https://github.com/kubernetes-sigs/aws-efs-csi-driver) GitHub repository to consume a statically provisioned Amazon EFS persistent volume and access it from multiple Pods with the `ReadWriteMany` access mode\.

 1. Clone the [Amazon EFS Container Storage Interface \(CSI\) driver](https://github.com/kubernetes-sigs/aws-efs-csi-driver) GitHub repository to your local system\.